Text-to-SQL Task-oriented Dialogue Ontology Construction: Conclusion

 \section{Conclusion}

-We introduce {\TeQoDO}, a method that uses large language models to build ontologies from task-oriented data, exploiting the inherent SQL programming abilities of LLMs and incorporating dialogue modelling theory.
-We evaluate {\TeQoDO} on two widely used TOD datasets and find that each proposed step improves performance, surpassing current SOTA.
-We also show that {\TeQoDO} generalises to large ontologies with different structures.
+We introduce {\TeQoDO}, a method that uses large language models to build ontologies from task-oriented data, exploiting the inherent SQL programming abilities of LLMs and incorporating modular TOD concepts.
+We evaluate {\TeQoDO} on two widely used TOD datasets and find that it surpasses current SOTA.
+We also show that {\TeQoDO} generalises to a variety of LLMs and to large ontologies with different structures.
 Our results motivate further exploration of this approach for explainability.